deepparekh02/ubc-course-seat-notifier/README.md

    - **App Password**: The app password generated for your Gmail account.
    - **Recipient Email ID**: The email you want to send the notification to.
    - **Check Frequency**: Frequency of seat availability checks (in minutes).
-   - NOTE (IMPORTANT): If a seat is available for a long time, the code will send an email every 60 minutes (or the time interval chosen if it's more) until you kill the script or the seat becomes unavailable.
-In the latter case, it will start checking more frequently again.

 ## Running the Script Continuously
 - **Keep App Open**: For the App to run continuously and monitor seat availability, it must be kept open